Westville, Lincolnshire

-Westville is a hamlet in the East Lindsey district of Lincolnshire, England.
+Westville is a hamlet in the civil parish of Frithville and Westville, in the East Lindsey district of Lincolnshire, England.
 It is situated 7 mi north from Boston.
-Westville lies in the fen country close to the village of Frithville, with which it shares the civil parish of Frithville and Westville.
+Westville lies in the fen country close to the village of Frithville.

 Westville consists of Westville Farm and a couple of houses including the original Farmhouse, (Home Farm).
 Home Farm's barn was sold off and has now been converted into a barn conversion.

-Westville was created a township after the draining of the West Fen in 1812, and was created a civil parish in 1866.
+Westville was created a township after the draining of the West Fen in 1812, in 1866 Westville became a separate civil parish, on 1 April 2005 the parish was abolished and merged with Frithville to form "Frithville and Westville".
+In 1971 the parish had a population of 55.

 John Rennie directed the building of an early-19th-century bridge over the Twenty Foot Drain at Westville; it is Grade II listed.